heru-himawan-tl/fdaf/README.md

 situation to let the user take reasonable decision in working with the web-application in current situation.

-### The Solution: Reduce The Write Of Thousand Lines Of Code & Debugging Complexity
+### The Solution: Reduce The Write Of Thousand Lines Of Code, Debugging Complexity, and Compilation Complexity

 FDAF over the solutions regarding the above described engineering view, by providing ready-to-implement API and JSF components to let the developers